Upperlands: Name

+Early history

 Upperlands owes its existence to the linen industry and the Clark family who established the first linen mill there in 1736.
 Subsequent development of the industry led to the construction of substantial residences and small groups of workers homes, and shaped the form and character of Upperlands.
 Boyne Row (a group of listed buildings), in its riverside setting, represents workers housing, built by the mill-owners.
 There are four-man-made lakes or "dams" in Upperlands.
 These used to serve the linen mills.
 They are Craig's dam, Island dam, Green dam and Lapping-room dam.
 There is a scenic walk around the dams and they are kept stocked with fish for the benefit of anglers.

 Ampertain (or Ampertaine) House is a plain late-Georgian type two-storey house built by Alexander Clark (1785–1871) in Upperlands around 1835.
 The front was elongated by a two-storey wing of similar style added in 1915.
 It also features a Victorian conservatory.
 It is a Grade B1 listed building which adjoins the main mill building complex of Clark's Mill.

+Modern history

+On 12 July 1921, despite a truce having recently been called in the ongoing war, members of the Upperlands Orange Lodge were fired on while returning from the Twelfth celebrations.
+They retrieved rifles and 'opened up in return', though no casualties were inflicted.
+Loyalists killed livestock belonging to nationalists in reprisal.

+On 14 January 1957, during the IRA Border campaign, an explosion occurred at a B-Specials hut in Upperlands.
+The bomb had been placed against the corrugated iron wall of the hut, while several men were conversing around a stove inside.
+According to Wallace Clark, casualties were narrowly averted when one of the men heard the retreating footsteps of the IRA volunteer who had planted the device.
+He then evacuated himself and his colleagues before it exploded.